andrewpeng02/transformer-translation/README.md

 ```
 conda env create -f environment.yml
 ```
-Install and extract the english-frech dataset from http://www.manythings.org/anki/ into the data/raw folder.
+Install and extract the english-french dataset from http://www.manythings.org/anki/ into the data/raw folder.
 Then run process-tatoeba-data.py, preprocess-data.py, then train.py

 # Inference
 Run translate-sentence.py, which uses the transformer.pth model in /output.